Skip To Main Content

 At Herman L. Horn Elementary, students in Ms. Witt's 4th Grade Science class conducted research on various ocean animals and developed PowerPoint presentations to share their findings with classmates.
 Ms. Coffey, the Instructional Technology Resource Teacher, collaborated with the students to design and create a 3D printed movable version of each animal.
 Following their presentations, each student will be able to take their 3D print home as a keepsake of their learning experience.

-Burlington native American studies
+Burlington Native American Studies

 Students creating traditional native american homes